ggreer/geoff.greer.fm/_posts/2016-02-10-on-learning-c-part-4-so-what-should-i-read.md

 When it comes to C, I am quite proficient.
 I've been professionally employed to write C. I created [a somewhat popular open source project in C](/ag/).
 I have extensive experience profiling a C programs[^1][^2], optimizing them[^3][^4], and making them multithreaded[^5].
 I've also contributed to other open source C projects.

+### How I Learned C

-I really did learn C the hard way.
-It was my first real programming language.[^6] Thanks to some luck and an advanced placement test, I'd gotten into CS121 at [Gonzaga University](https://en.wikipedia.org/wiki/Gonzaga_University).
+C was my first real programming language.[^6] Thanks to some luck and an advanced placement test, I'd gotten into CS121 at [Gonzaga University](https://en.wikipedia.org/wiki/Gonzaga_University).
 I was 12 years old.

 I distinctly remember an early assignment where I was completely stumped by a bug.
 I'd almost finished the program, but there was one issue that I couldn't fix.
 An `if` statement was always evaluating to true, even when it shouldn't.
 The `else` was never taken.
 The program compiled without warnings.
 It was incredibly frustrating.